About the curators:

 Contact: koi (at) publiekpark (dot) be

 Anna Laganovska (1996, LV) is an independent curator and researcher based in Antwerp.
 She has studied art history and theory at the Art Academy of Latvia and cultural studies at KU Leuven.
 She has completed the post-graduate programme in curatorial studies at the Royal Academy of Fine Arts in Ghent and the course in curating and commissioning public art at University of Gothenburg.
 In 2024, she was selected as a participant of the Global Cultural Relations Programme, organised by the EU’s Cultural Relations Platform.
 Anna Laganovska has worked as a curatorial assistant at Frans Masereel Centrum, and since 2023 she is mainly active as an independent curator.
 Her recent curatorial projects include Flowers at Room Temperature, the central exhibition of Antwerp Art Weekend at De Studio, Antwerp (2023); Snowflake Blockbuster at Kunsthal Extra City, Antwerp (2022); Spells and Promises at Creative Factory, Turnhout (2024); Border Buda in the public spaces of Machelen, Vilvoorde, and Brussels (2023–2024); and Publiek Park in Ghent (2021), Antwerp (2023), and Brussels (2025).
-She was also the curator of Anna Malicka’s solo exhibition Pūra Lāde (((pure lady))) at Kim?
-Contemporary Art Centre in Riga (2025).
-She is part of Faellowship collective, focused on communal listening as a form of study.
+She was the curator of Anna Malicka’s solo exhibition Pūra Lāde (((pure lady))) at Kim?
+Contemporary Art Centre in Riga (2025), and is part of Faellowship collective, focused on communal listening as a form of study.

 Contact: anna (at) publiekpark (dot) be